Charles Hazlewood: Paraorchestra

 Hazlewood is Artistic Director of Paraorchestra, the world's first fully integrated ensemble of professional musicians with and without disabilities, which he founded together with television director Claire Whalley in November 2011.
 The orchestra was the subject of a documentary by Channel Four, screened in the hours between the end of the final sporting event at London 2012 Paralympics and the Closing Ceremony where they made their world debut alongside Coldplay.

-Paraorchestra exists to recognise and showcase disabled musicians with extraordinary abilities, and to demonstrate their full integration into orchestral music.
-Just as the Paralympics have achieved in sport, Paraorchestra aims to shift perceptions of disability in creating a visible platform for gifted disabled musicians to perform and excel at the highest level, integrating talented players with disabilities into mainstream performances.
-The ensemble play an unconventional mix of acoustic, analogue, digital, and assistive technology instruments, drawing on the unique talents of their musicians and collaborating with high profile artists from across genres to create new and accessible orchestral music experiences.
+Paraorchestra exists to recognise and showcase disabled musicians and demonstrate their full integration into orchestral music.
+Just as the Paralympics have achieved in sport, Paraorchestra aims to shift perceptions of disability in creating a platform for gifted disabled musicians to perform and excel at the highest level, integrating players with disabilities into mainstream performances.

 In 2016, Paraorchestra performed the first orchestral headliner at Glastonbury Festival with Philip Glass' "Heroes" Symphony.
 They returned to the festival the following year in 2017 with Play! – a symphonic repertoire of songs from the gaming world, conducted by Hazlewood, which was performed again in 2018 at The Barbican, London.

 In 2019 Paraorchestra took their Love Unlimited Synth Orchestra, conducted by Hazlewood, to The Park stage, celebrating the genius of Barry White alongside Gruff Rhys, Nadine Shah, Larry Heard, Eno Williams of Ibibio Sound Machine, YolanDa Brown, Adrian Utley, Clive Deamer and Lianne La Havas.

-In 2017 Hazlewood created kraftwerk re:werk, a re-imagining of Trans-Europe Express by German electronic music pioneers Kraftwerk, which was first performed at Bristol’s Simple Things Festival.
+In 2017 Hazlewood created kraftwerk re:werk, a re-imagining of Trans-Europe Express by German electronic music pioneers Kraftwerk, which was first performed at Bristol's Simple Things Festival.
 The ensemble consisted of symphonic and electronic instruments performing an arrangement of fragments of melodies, rhythms, and sounds from the original album, composed by Charlotte Harding and Lloyd Coleman.
 In 2018 kraftwerk re:werk played The Marble Factory, Bristol, Brighton Dome, Basingstoke Anvil, and WOMAD festival in 2019.